flobzex/gresourcex/README.md

 # gresourcex
-a gresource file extractor made in python
+A GResource file extractor made in python.

 ## What is GResource?
 GResource is a precompiled bundle file that stores the source files